-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20 Grade Level (s): 9-12 masteries, students will explore the elements of art such as line, color, shape, form, space, texture, and value.
-They will learn the following principles of design: balance, contrast, dominance, emphasis, movement, repetition, rhythm, subordination, variation, and unity.
-Students will apply their acquired knowledge to specific student-generated designs and projects.
+Course #: 518400 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page

+Description: Through a sequence of projects and skill masteries, students will explore the elements of art such as line, color, shape, form, space, texture, & value.
+They will learn the following principles of design: balance, contrast, dominance, emphasis, movement, repetition, rhythm, subordination, variation, &unity.
+Students apply their acquired knowledge to specific student-generated designs and projects.